itaibenamram/player-generator/README.md

 #### Change Log:

-##### 18/10/2020 -
+##### 19/10/2020:

-:heavy_check_mark: Implemented an option to silent the generation log.

-:heavy_check_mark: Enabled the user to enter command arguments in any order.

-:heavy_check_mark: Redefined the command argument system.
+:heavy_check_mark: If only 1 player is generated, it'll print to console.

-:heavy_check_mark: Implement the option to choose the amount of players generated via the command line.
+:heavy_check_mark: Enabled the option to print all the results to console and not save them - using `--print`

-:heavy_check_mark: Various quality of code improvements :smiley:.
+:heavy_check_mark: Added more function documentations.

+:heavy_exclamation_mark: Edited the README.md ( Always nice :happy: )